Rafe Judkins: Survivor

-Television career after Survivor
+Television career

 After Survivor, Judkins moved to Los Angeles to pursue a career in screenwriting.
-He was staffed on the short-lived Christian Slater drama, My Own Worst Enemy.
-After that, he was hired on the third season of Chuck.
-Some of his episodes were Chuck Versus the Tic Tac, Chuck Versus the Honeymooners, Chuck Versus the First Fight, Chuck Versus the Push Mix, and the first of half of the series finale Chuck Versus Sarah.
-After a stint on Hemlock Grove he began writing for Marvel's Agents of SHIELD.
+He was staffed on the short-lived Christian Slater drama, My Own Worst Enemy, and then was a writer on the third season of Chuck.
+After a stint on Hemlock Grove he began writing for Agents of S.H.I.E.L.D..

-On April 20, 2017, it was announced that Judkins would be writing and showrunning the TV adaptation of The Wheel of Time.
-In May 2018, it was announced that Judkins was showrunning and writing The Last Amazons alongside director/executive producer Ava DuVernay, a television show about the real Amazon women in ancient Greece.
+On April 20, 2017, it was announced that Judkins would be showrunning the TV adaptation of The Wheel of Time.

+In May 2018, it was announced that Judkins was showrunning and writing The Last Amazons alongside director/executive producer Ava DuVernay, a television show about the real Amazon women in Ancient Greece.